apokryphus/eternal-hunt/README.md

 ### 3D Map Markers:
 - By default, holding down witcher sense will display a 3D marker for all available quest locations, the nearest point of interest on the map, and the user map pin.
 - The marker is displayed for 7 seconds after witcher sense is deactivated.
-- The despawn time can be extended/shortened in the Additional Settings ---> Hud & Camera Settings menu.
+- The despawn time of each marker type can be extended/shortened in the Additional Settings ---> Hud & Camera Settings menu.
-- Setting the despawn time to 0 will disable the marker type.
+- Setting the despawn time to 0 of a particular marker type will disable the marker type.
+- The default display distance of untracked quest markers is 500m.
+- The default display distance of the rest of the markers is 5000m.

-- Quest markers are colored a pale yellow.
-The currently tracked quest marker is colored gold.
+- The currently tracked quest marker is colored gold.
+Untracked quest markers are colored pale yellow.
 Markers for quests not located on the current map will instead be located on the nearest signpost.

 - Points of interest markers are colored white.
 Only the closest one to the player will be displayed.
-Points of interest include bandit camps, treasure, monster nests, as well as EH custom monster locations.
+Points of interest include bandit camps, treasure, monster nests, as well as EH custom monster locations, if any exist on the map.

 - The user map pin marker is colored green.
 Will remove itself once the player has reached its approximate location.

 ## Miscellaneous Features